-Applying for a K01 PAR-16-204 Award
+Applying for a K01 Award

-- Must have been in initial assistant professor (or equivalent) position for less than 3 years. - Provide "protected time" for junior investigators as they launch their research careers. - NLM supports research career development in clinical informatics, public health informatics, bioinformatics, translational informatics, and consumer health informatics.
+- Must have been in initial (first) assistant professor (or equivalent) position for less than 3 years. - Provide "protected time" for junior investigators as they launch their research careers. - NLM supports research career development in clinical informatics, public health informatics, translational bioinformatics, consumer health informatics and data science.